rithesh-data-lab/AtliQ-Sales-Report/README.md

-# 📊 Atliq – Sales & Finance Analytics Report
+# 📊 AtliQ – Sales & Finance Analytics Report

 ## 📌 Introduction
 **Atliq Hardware** is a global manufacturer and distributor of PCs, peripherals, networking, and storage devices.
 Its products reach customers worldwide through retail partners like Croma, Best Buy, Flipkart, and Amazon.